 The results of each public participation process will be documented and published.
-The documentation of public comment will be provided to the study Advisory Committee and the Commission and will be published on the Commission website and available at the Commission offices for review by the public.
+Individual comments will be included, whether submitted to the Commission in writing, offered as testimony at a town hall meeting, or provided orally to a public meeting court reporter.
+The documentation of public comment will be provided to the study advisory committee and the Commission and will be published on the Commission website and available at the Commission offices for review by the public.
 The documentation may be contained within the primary plan or program document being produced or within a separate, additional document.
-If a separate document-other than the primary planning or programming document-is produced to provide the full record of public comments, the primary planning or programming document will contain a summary of the public comment.
+If a separate document is produced to provide the full record of public comments, the primary planning or programming document will contain a summary of the public comment.
 Responses to public comments will also be documented, addressing each issue raised in public comments, and will be included in the primary planning or programming document being produced.
 The summarization and documentation will occur prior to the consideration of any final recommended action.